Explanations » A1 Grammar Explanations » Much, many, a lot of, a little, a few

 Before both countable and uncountable

-We use a lot of before both plural countable and uncountable nouns to talk about big quantity.
+We use a lot of before both plural countable and uncountable nouns to talk about a large quantity.
 We normally use a lot of in positive sentences.

 • She spends a lot of time watching TV.